SummaryRead the full fact sheet

 Always supervise children carefully

-Supervision is the key to prevent drowning and .
+Supervision is the key to prevent drowning and ensure children are safe in water.
 Supervision means constant watching, not occasionally glancing at your child while you read or snooze.
 It takes only seconds for a child to drown.
 Never take your eyes off children near the water.
 You should always take the children with you if you leave the water area, even for a moment.

 Injury prevention for swimming